boonebgorges/bp-groupblog/readme.txt

 * Leaving the group will downgrade the member role to 'subscriber'.
 * Allow the group admin to select one of his/her existing blogs.

+**Known Issues:**
+* Group blog post do currently not show up in the group activity stream.
+Therefore as a short term solution we are including a custom activity loop on the blog page.
+This should be fixed in the future.

 **Roadmap:**

 * Allow the admin to let group admins choose the blog name, instead of following the group name.
-* Frontend posting from the blg home page.
+* Frontend posting from the blog home page.
+* Redirect options to integrate deeper with the blog.
 * Include an RSS icon for easy access to the Blog's RSS feed.

 == Installation ==